Free Online Base64 Encoder & Decoder

 Using the Tool

-Switch to the "Encode" tab, type or paste your text into the left input box, and click "Encode to Base64".
-The encoded result will appear in the right box.
+Switch to the "Encode" tab, type or paste your text into the input box, and click "Encode to Base64".
+The encoded result will appear in the output box.
 You can then copy it to your clipboard.

 Yes!
 Use the "File Support" tab to upload any file.
 The tool will convert it to a Base64 string.
 You can also convert Base64 back to a file and download it.
 All file types are supported.